 The parameter $\lambda_8$ is our last hyperparameter.
 The entire loss optimized during training is a sum of five different terms

 and has eight hyperparameters.
 Removing any of the presented loss terms would significantly degrade the performance or lead to a class collapse.

-As we will see in the next section, we can interpret the positive and negative tensor-network projectors as probability amplitudes (square roots) of the approximated positive and negative distributions.
-Therefore, we can provide an intuitive probabilistic interpretation of the proposed loss.
+The positive and negative tensor network projectors determine probability amplitudes (square roots) of the approximate positive and negative distributions (see \sref{sec:sampling}).
+Therefore, we provide an intuitive probabilistic interpretation of the proposed loss.
 The first summand in $\mathcal{L}_{1}$ proportional to $\lambda_1$ minimizes the Kullback-Leibler (KL) divergence between the positive-labeled data distribution and the (positive) tensor-network approximation $\hat{y}^{\rm p}$.
 In contrast, the second summand in $\mathcal{L}_1$ (proportional to $\lambda_2$) maximizes the KL divergence between the positive-labeled data and the (negative) tensor-network approximation $\hat{y}^{\rm n}$.
 Similar interpretations have the second and third loss term $\mathcal{L}_2$ and $\mathcal{L}_3$: we increase the KL divergence between the opposite-class distributions and decrease the KL divergence between the same-class distributions.
-The fourth term normalizes the positive/negative tensor-network distributions and can be interpreted as a remaining term of the KL divergence in the losses $\mathcal{L}_{1-3}$.
+The fourth term normalizes the positive/negative tensor-network distributions and captures the remaining parts of the KL divergence in the losses $\mathcal{L}_{1-3}$.
 The final, fifth loss $\mathcal{L}_5$ ensures that the positive and negative tensor-network distributions have the same distance (KL divergence) to the uniform distribution on the unlabeled data.
 We can incorporate prior information into our objective by changing the uniform prior in the fifth loss $\mathcal{L}_5$ with another distribution.

-As described in the \sref{sec:results}, we fix the hyperparameters once and then keep them constant for all experiments presented in the paper.
+As described in the \sref{sec:results}, we fix the loss hyperparameters once and then keep them constant for all experiments presented in the paper.
 We find that the best parameter set has a higher weight for labeled samples than the positive/negative classified samples akin to the biased learning techniques discussed in \sref{sec:related work}.